How To Hike Soldier Pass Trail In Sedona

 Flat expanse to cross before climbing again

-Next, you will cross straight over a wide open flat rock sticking to the left hand side.
+Next, you’ll cross straight over a wide open flat rock sticking to the left hand side.
 The trail isn’t marked or obvious, but you can just about make out a path on the opposite side of the rock.

 8. Steep Ascent To Reach Soldier Pass Cave